I moved from Madrid to London and wrote down everything.

 Use Monzo.
 This is a virtual bank, meaning, it doesn’t have physical offices.
 You can send your salary there, and transfer money to any country with their integrated Transferwise service.

 Other virtual banks are Monese and Revolut.
 I had an OK experience with Monese, but Monzo is better (sorry guys!).
-I have no sympathy for Revolut because they expect free overtime from their employees.
+I have no sympathy for Revolut because they have a toxic culture: they expect free overtime from employees and fire people “underperforming” (not reaching arbitrary goals).

 If you also want a physical bank use First Direct.
 They have great telephonic support, an adequate application, and let you open an account from your phone.